InclusieveKets/FabZeroTemplate/README.md

-## FabZeroAlgemeen

-General Repo for the participants of the FabZero project and FabZero bootcamp

-In this repo you will find

-- Planning for FabZero 01 (beginning of march 2020 to end of june 2020)
-- Planning for FabZero 02 (beginning of september 2020 to mid of november 2020)
-- Planning for the FabZero Bootcamp
-- Class documentation on the course

 ## Welcome to your new FabZero site

 - This website is built automatically by gitlab every time you edit the files in the docs folder